silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

 Note: You may also need to specify the SSH Key File, which should be located at "~/.vagrant.d/insecure_private_key"

 If you get the "Could not connect the SSH Tunnel; Authentication failed, please check credentials" error while trying to establish connection from a GUI tool, but you're able to access mysql from vagrant terminal session, check to see which SSH Key File your vagrant instance is using.
-You can do that by using the following command from your vagrant folder on the host machine, use:
+You can do that by using the following command from your vagrant folder on the host machine:
 ```
 vagrant ssh-config
 ```